shervinea/cheatsheet-translation/template/cs-221-states-models.md

 <br>

-**29. Remark 1: the UCS algorithm is logically equivalent to Djikstra's algorithm.**
+**29. Remark 1: the UCS algorithm is logically equivalent to Dijkstra's algorithm.**

 &#10230;